Turmeric, The “spice of life.”

 In Europe and the West, turmeric became popular as a powerful antioxidant and inflammatory agent.

 The genus Curcuma longa is the most investigated species.
 The name of the genus Curcuma came from the Arabic word “kurkum,” which originally meant “saffron,” but is now used for turmeric only.

-Turmeric contains gum, starch, minerals, cellulose, volatile oil and a yellow colourant.
-Nutritional composition of turmeric is ash, calcium, phosphorous, sodium, potassium, thiamine, riboflavin, niacin, ascorbic acid, vitamins A, B1-2-3, and C, tumerone, iron, zinc.
+Turmeric contains gum, starch, minerals, cellulose, volatile oil and a yellow colorant.
+Nutritional composition of turmeric is ash, calcium, phosphorus, sodium, potassium, thiamine, riboflavin, niacin, ascorbic acid, vitamins A, B1-2-3, and C, tumerone, iron, zinc.

 Curcuminoids from turmeric are reported to have antioxidative, antibacterial, exerting anti-inflammatory, pain-relieving and anti-carcinogenic properties.

 Curcumin, the key element found in turmeric, has antioxidants that not only use direct radicals but also neutralise existing free radicals and enhance the antioxidant activity.
 Here are health benefits of turmeric:

 Protects the liver from toxic damage (boosts the liver’s ability to eliminate environmental toxins from the body).
 In India turmeric is also used to treat jaundice.